Splitting algorithms for paraxial and It\^o-Schr\"odinger models of wave propagation in random media: Splitting algorithms and convergence results

 for $u(x)$ an integrable function on $\Rm^d$.
 We will show that for incident conditions $u_0(x)$ with sufficiently fast decay, then $u(z,x)$ also has sufficiently fast decay in $x$ so that it is well approximated by its periodization on $\Tm_L^d$.
 Starting from $\utdc$ and $\udc$, the corresponding periodizations are called $\utdp$ and $\udp$, respectively.

 The final step is a full spatial discretization based on approximating periodic functions on $\Tm_L^d$ by trigonometric polynomials of degree $N_x$ in each of the $d$ transverse spatial dimensions.
 We denote by $\Pi=\Pi_{N_x}$ the $L^2(\Tm_L^d)-$orthogonal projection onto such modes.
-For $f(x)\in L^2(\Tm_L^d)$, we have:

-The polynomials $\Pi f$ are equivalently characterized by their evaluation on a discrete uniform grid with mesh size $\Delta x= L/N_x= 2\pi/(N_x\Delta k)$ with a discrete (fast) Fourier transform.
+For $f\in L^2(\Tm_L^d)$, we have: The polynomials $\Pi f$ are equivalently characterized by their evaluation on a discrete uniform grid with mesh size $\Delta x= L/N_x= 2\pi/(N_x\Delta k)$ with a discrete (fast) Fourier transform.

 We define $\sfv^\theta_\delta=\Pi \sfv^\theta_\delta$ and $\sfv_\delta=\Pi \sfv_\delta$ as the spatially discretized solutions to

 Here, $\phi(z)$ is either $\kappa_1(z)$ or $(\tau_\gamma\kappa_1)(z)$.
 We impose the incident conditions $\sfv^\theta_\delta(0,x)=\sfv_\delta(0,x)=\Pi u_0 (x)$.
 This defines $\sfv^\theta_\delta=:u^\theta_\delta$ as solution of a finite system of stochastic differential equations and $\sfv^\theta_\delta=:\utdd$ as a fully discretized system since $(\partial_z-i\Pi \nu^\theta_c)$ is solved explicitly on the discrete spatial grid points while $(\partial_z-i\kappa_1(z)\Delta_x)$ is solved explicitly for each of the finitely many Fourier coefficients.
 This similarly defines $\sfv_\delta=:u_\delta$ for $\phi=\kappa_1$ and $\sfv_\delta:= \udd$ for $\phi=\tau_\gamma\kappa_1$.